-ASD's purpose is achieved through the delivery of four key activities, as described in the Defence Portfolio Budget Statements 2022-23:
+ASD's purpose is achieved through the delivery of three key activities, as described in the Defence Portfolio Budget Statements 2023-24:

 - providing foreign signals intelligence

 - providing cyber security services

-- conducting offensive cyber operations
+- conducting offensive cyber operations.

-- sustaining and securing future capabilities.

 ASD is a statutory agency within the Defence portfolio, reporting directly to the Minister for Defence.
 It operates under the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
 All of ASD's activities are subject to oversight from the Inspector-General of Intelligence and Security (IGIS).
 The Parliamentary Joint Committee on Intelligence and Security (PJCIS) provides further oversight of ASD's administration, expenditure and enabling legislation.
 It also considers other matters within its scope that are referred by the Australian Senate, House of Representatives, or a minister of the Australian Government.